A First-Timer’s Chicago Travel Guide

 How to Get Around Chicago?

-Do you want to know how to get around Chicago as a tourist?
+Do you want to know how to get around Chi-Town as a tourist?
 Scroll down and you’ll know that getting around is fairly easy like a local -

 The L Train